-The following is the basic life cycle of an application that uses HTTP Long-Polling:
+The following is the basic life cycle of an application that uses HTTP Long Polling:

 Long polling is a more efficient version of the basic polling method.
-Repeated requests to the server waste resources since each new incoming connection requires establishing a new connection, the parsing of HTTP headers, a new data query, and the generation and delivery of a response.
+Repeated requests to the server waste resources since each new incoming connection requires establishing a new connection, parsing HTTP headers, a new data query, and generating and delivering a response.
 After that, the connection must be ended, and any resources must be cleaned up.

 Apart from these considerations, there isn’t much else a client needs to accomplish that isn’t already covered by basic polling.
 The server, on the other hand, must handle the state of several unresolved connections.
 When several servers and load balancers are employed, it may be necessary to create solutions for preserving the session state.
 It must also gracefully handle connection timeout difficulties, which are far more common than with purpose-built protocols.

 As long as polling is just an improvisation applied to an underlying request-response mechanism, it comes with additional complexity in its implementation.
 As a result, there are various concerns you'll need to account for when using HTTP long-polling to build real-time interactivity in your application, both developing and scaling.

 You'll have to develop your communication management system when building a real-time application with HTTP long polling for server push.
 This means that you'll be responsible for updating, maintaining, and scaling your backend infrastructure.